 Well isn’t this different?
-Today I have a post specially based around Spring Cleaning for House Network.
-A little different to my normal beauty and style based posts, but I’ve been wanting to add to the Lifestyle section of my little blog for awhile now and mix things up a little.
+Today I have a post especially based on Spring Cleaning for House Network.
+A little different to my normal beauty and style based posts, but I’ve been wanting to add to the Lifestyle section of my little blog for a while now and mix things up a little.

 Spring cleaning to me covers everything from my wardrobe, blog, kitchen, drawers and life.
 As you can already imagine this post will be long but I’m going to cut everything down into simple pointers so it’s easier to read through.